yaml/yaml-spec/spec/spec.md

 to a [canonical form] for supporting [equality] testing.
-Furthermore, a tag may provide additional information such as the set of allowed [content] values for validation, a mechanism for [tag resolution] or any other data that is applicable to all of the tag’s [nodes].
+Furthermore, a tag may provide additional information such as the set of allowed [content] values for validation, a mechanism for [tag resolution] or any other data that is applicable to all of the tag's [nodes].

 #### #.
 Node Comparison